×

 People living in Bologna were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Bologna, it is important to pack items that will help you adjust to the climate and culture.
 Pack clothing that is appropriate for the warm summers and cold winters, such as light layers for the summer and a coat and scarf for the winter.
 Bring comfortable shoes for walking around the city, as well as a raincoat and umbrella for the frequent rain showers.
 Additionally, it is important to bring items that will help you adjust to the culture, such as a phrasebook and a guidebook to help you navigate the city.
 Don't forget to bring any necessary documents, such as your passport and visa.
-Finally, make sure to bring any items that will make you feel at home, such as photos and mementos," explained one expat living in Bologna, Italy.
+Finally, make sure to bring any items that will make you feel at home, such as photos and mementos," said one expat who made the move to Bologna.

 Where should I setup a bank account in Bologna?